Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Introduction

-To deal with the above challenges, we propose a self-supervised method, coined motion-aware mask propagation (MAMP).
-Similar to previous self-supervised methods, MAMP learns to represent image features and build spatio-temporal correspondences without any annotations during training.
+To overcome the above challenges, we propose a self-supervised method coined motion-aware mask propagation (MAMP).
+Similar to previous self-supervised methods, MAMP learns image features and builds spatio-temporal correspondences without any annotations during training.
 During inference, MAMP first leverages the feature representations and the given object masks for the first frame to build a memory bank.
-The proposed motion-aware spatio-temporal matching module in MAMP then takes advantage of the motion cues to mitigate the issues caused by fast motion and long-term correspondence mismatches, and propagates the mask from the memory bank to subsequent frames.
+The proposed motion-aware spatio-temporal matching module in MAMP then exploits the motion cues to mitigate the issues caused by fast motion and long-term correspondence mismatches, and propagates the mask from the memory bank to subsequent frames.
 Moreover, the proposed size-aware image feature alignment module fixes the misalignment during mask propagation and the memory bank is constantly updated by the past frames to provide the most appropriate spatio-temporal guidance.
 We evaluate MAMP on the DAVIS-2017 and YouTube-VOS benchmarks to verify its effectiveness as well as generalization ability.

-Our contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We propose Motion-Aware Mask Propagation (MAMP) for semi-supervised video object segmentation that trains the model end-to-end without any annotations and effectively propagates the masks across frames. \item[$\bullet$] We propose a motion-aware spatio-temporal matching module to mitigate errors caused by fast motion and long-term correspondence mismatches.
-The proposed module improves the performance of MAMP on YouTube-VOS by 6.4\%. \item[$\bullet$] Without any bells and whistles (\eg, fancy data augmentations, online adaptation, and external datasets), MAMP significantly outperforms existing self-supervised methods by 4.9\% on DAVIS-2017 and 4.85\% on the unseen categories of YouTube-VOS. \item[$\bullet$] Experiment on YouTube-VOS dataset shows that our MAMP has the best generalization ability compared to existing self-supervised and supervised methods. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We propose Motion-Aware Mask Propagation (MAMP) for VOS that trains the model end-to-end without any annotations and effectively propagates the masks across frames. \item[$\bullet$] We propose a motion-aware spatio-temporal matching module to mitigate errors caused by fast motion and long-term correspondence mismatches.
+This module improves the performance of MAMP on YouTube-VOS by 6.4\%. \item[$\bullet$] Without any bells and whistles (e.g., fancy data augmentations, online adaptation, and external datasets), MAMP significantly outperforms existing self-supervised methods by 4.2\% on DAVIS-2017 and 4.85\% on the unseen categories of YouTube-VOS. \item[$\bullet$] Experiment on YouTube-VOS dataset shows that MAMP has the best generalization ability compared to existing self-supervised and supervised methods. \end{itemize}